conormcd/electronic_targets/README.md

-# Calculate statistics from electronic target files
+# Extract data from electronic target files

 Currently only MLQ files created by Megalink's MLShoot program are supported.